 Finally, let me know if this was helpful or if there is anything else you want to know.

 This last part is particularly true.
 Please let me know what you think: Are we missing someone important or should we include additional/different topics next year?
-Just drop me an e-mail or comment below!
+Just drop me an e-mail!